fommil/fpmortals/manuscript/under-review.md

   }
 ~~~~~~~~

-we can use the `scala.Either` data type to provide `Right[Person]`
+we can use the `Either` data type to provide `Right[Person]` instances
-instances and protect invalid instances from propagating:
+and protect invalid instances from propagating:

 {lang="text"}
 ~~~~~~~~